hughsio/dmv-event-hub/README.md

 ├── tsconfig.node.json    # TypeScript config for Node
 └── bun.lockb             # Lockfile for Bun (
 ```
-## 🤝 Contributing
-If the community wishes to contribute to the project please follow the guidelines below
-* Fork the repository
-* Make and test your changes thoroughly before saving them to the main repository.
-* Submit a pull request with a clear description of what you did.

 ## 🐞 Issues
 * If you have issues check the issues page [Issues](https://github.com/hughsio/dmv-event-hub/issues)